 Dr. and Mrs. Golden had 3 children.
 Their daughter Charlotte Golden was born on the 27th of February, 1871 in Tilbury West Township.
 Their son, John Stanley Golden was born on the 20th of July, 1874 also in Tilbury West Township.
 Their son George Charles Golden was born on the 15th of August, 1885 in Blenheim.
 Dr. Golden was listed in the 1885 Ontario Business Directory as practicing in Blenheim and according to the 1891 census, the family was living in Blenheim.

 By 1901, the Golden family was living in the Village of Highgate.

 In 1902, Dr. Golden, his wife and his son George immigrated to the Fresno, California area.
 The drier climate in California helped Dr. Golden’s breathing, since he still felt the effects of the scarlet fever that nearly took his life as a child.
 The Golden family settled in the community of Fowler where he opened a medical office in his home.
 Dr. Golden opened a satellite medical office in the town of Bowles, which is located a short distance from Fowler.
 Their daughter Charlotte joined them in California in 1903.

 Mrs. Golden assisted her husband in his medical practice whenever she was needed.
 She was active in civic affairs in her community and in their church.

 Dr. Golden died on the 26th of April, 1922.
 His wife, Mary Jane died on the 16th of May, 1922, less than a month after her husband.
-Dr. and Mrs. Golden are buried at Mountain View Cemetery in Fresno, California.
+Dr. and Mrs. Golden were buried at Mountain View Cemetery in Fresno, California.

 **Dr. Golden’s son George Charles Golden became an ordained Episcopal Minister.
-Dr. Golden’s grandson John Cooper Golden became a dentist
+Dr. Golden’s grandson John Cooper Golden became a dentist.

 Tombstone Photo Credit: Marilyn